kfjahnke/envutil/README.md

 The output will be stored under this name.
 See --6 for a way to store cubemaps to six separate cube face image files.

+## --seq SEQFILE         image sequence file name (optional)

+Alternative output of an image sequence with hfov, yaw, pitch and roll given as four consecutive numbers per line, one line per image.
+This is a new experimental feature, output is jpg only and named seq + number + .jpg Needs some tweaking - e.g. should generate image file names from a given pattern (format string).
+I intend to evolve this into a tool to produce video output - for now I just combine the single frames with ffmpeg, like

+ffmpeg -f image2 -pattern_type glob -framerate 60 -i 'seq*.jpg' -s 960x540 -c:v libx264 foo.mp4

 ## --itp ITP